ipspace/blog/content/posts/2020/04/can-we-trust-bgp-next-hops-part-1.md

 <!--more-->
 > If a BGP speaker R is advertising a prefix A with next hop N, how does the network know that N is actually alive and can be used to reach A?

-Time to get the first elephant out of the room:
+Time to get the first elephant out of the room: this is how distance-vector protocols work.
+You have to trust your neighbors.

+But nonetheless, even if our BGP neighbor did everything right (from the BGP protocol perspective), can we trust that the next hop it's advertising is usable for packet forwarding?
+Yet again, there's not much we can do:

 * If what R is telling you is the only path to the destination, you don't care;
 * If you have multiple paths to the destination, BGP best path selection process kicks in, and while it checks whether the advertised next hop is reachable via the routing table (potentially ignoring the default route), it doesn't consider whether the next hop is alive.

 **Long story short**: we could never know whether the BGP next hop (VTEP in Aldrin's question because he was talking about EVPN) is alive.

+Next question: can we do better than that? **TL&DR: No**... at least not when using traditional routing protocols.
+[SD-WAN with end-to-end data-plane probes](/2020/01/fast-failover-in-sd-wan-networks.html) is a different story.

 ## But Routing Protocols Work